TritonDataCenter/rfd/rfd/0038/README.md

 of the physical memory page cache at the expense of other zones.

-There are a number of problems with the existing approach for physical memory capping and we have pushed the current implementation about as far as possible, The problems are described in this RFD, but to summarize, physcical memory capping is hard to enforce, can induce unacceptable latency onto the application, and is hard to accurately observe.
+There are a number of problems with the existing approach for physical memory capping and we have pushed the current implementation about as far as possible.
+The problems are described in this RFD, but to summarize, physcical memory capping is hard to enforce, can induce unacceptable latency onto the application, and is hard to accurately observe.
 A new approach is needed to